GoogleCloudPlatform/gcr-cleaner/README.md

     the service account in order to query the registry.
 The most minimal permissions are `roles/browser`.

-    **WARNING!** If you have access to many Container Registry repos, this will be very slow!
+    **WARNING!** If the authenticated principal has access to many Container Registry or Artifact Registry repos, this will be very slow!
 This is because the Docker v2 API does not support server-side filtering, meaning GCR Cleaner must download a manifest of all repositories to which you have access and then do client-side filtering.
+The most granular filter is at the _host_ layer, meaning GCR Cleaner will perform a list operation on `gcr.io` (for Container Registry) or `us-docker.pkg.dev` (for Artifact Registry), parse the response and do client-side filtering to match against the provided patterns, then start deleting.
+To re-iterate, this operation is **not segmented by project** - if the authenticated principal has access to 10,000 repos, the client will need to filter through 10,000 repos.
+The easiest way to mitigate this is to practice the Principle of Least Privilege and create a dedicated service account that has granular permissions on a subset of repositories.

 - `tag_filter` (_Deprecated_) - This option is deprecated and only exists to
   maintain backwards compatibility with some existing broken behavior.
 You